 Located high in the Cascades, Clear Lake was formed by lava flows three millennia ago.
+Historically, this lake was on Mollalla and Confederated Tribes of Grand Ronde Nations land (learn more).
 Today, it is ringed by Douglas fir, Western Hemlock, Oregon grape, wild rose, beargrass, blackberries, ferns, vanilla leaf, and more.
 Native cutthroat trout call the lake home, although other trout varieties have made their way here as well.
 By the 1880s, Euro-American settlers were using trails and the Santiam Wagon Road to access the crystalline lake for recreational purposes.
 Not too long after, the Forest Reserve system (precursor to today’s USDA Forest Service) reserved land along the lakeshore; and in the 1910s, two companies filed official permits to build hydroelectric power infrastructure in the area.
 Only one permit was granted, and the fortunate company began to build a variety of cabins and outbuildings near the lake in preparation for the project.
 However, the hydroelectric plans were never realized, and the Forest Service revoked the permit.

 In the decades following, tourists – now armed with motor vehicles and a more developed road system – expanded their recreational exploits.
 The Forest Service promoted outdoor recreation through permitting individuals to build recreational cabins, motor lodges, and related infrastructure.
 Outdoor recreation was, and still is, seen as a strong American value.
 To that end, just a generation later, during the Great Depression, the CCC constructed a humble, yet well-built, picnic shelter that is still in use today.
 The Civilian Conservation Corps was a Depression-era poverty relief program of the U.S. Government which put young men to work on public benefit projects, especially on public lands.
 Corps members would receive three square meals per day, and $30 per month – $25 of which was given directly to their families.